PacificBiosciences/HiFi-human-WGS-WDL/README.md

 - For the snakemake version of these workflows, see [here](https://github.com/PacificBiosciences/pb-human-wgs-workflow-snakemake).

-- Docker images used by these workflows are defined [here](https://github.com/PacificBiosciences/wdl-dockerfiles).
+- Docker images used by these workflows are defined in [the wdl-dockerfiles repo](https://github.com/PacificBiosciences/wdl-dockerfiles).
 Images are hosted in PacBio's [quay.io](https://quay.io/organization/pacbio).

-- Common tasks that may be reused within or between workflows are defined [here](https://github.com/PacificBiosciences/wdl-common).
+- Common tasks that may be reused within or between workflows are defined in [the wdl-common repo](https://github.com/PacificBiosciences/wdl-common).
+This repository is a submodule of the wdl-humanwgs repo; ensure the submodule has been initialized prior to attempting to run the workflow  (`git submodule update --init --recursive`).

 # Workflow